accessibilityoz/OzPlayer/changelogs/OzPlayer-3.1-changelog.md

 * Fixed an issue with the volume controls not appearing in the non-responsive audio player.

 ## Other Changes

+* Removed the ARIA role which forced screenreaders into application mode, in order to better support virtual navigation.

 * Removed the global Space bar shortcut for playing and pausing the video, since this conflicted with the ability of screenreaders to activate other buttons using the Space bar.